 Responsibilities of the Mentee:

 ● Become an active member in the BAMM community by attending meetings, encouraging others to attend, and engaging with the membership base

-● Become a future mentor!
+● Start to think about becoming a future mentor!

 Setting Goals and Expectations